 Reusing some of my old work in some new ways.
 Here are some scraps of holiday cheer.

-I just finished a large wall mural piece that will go in the MSP airport.
+Large wall mural piece in the MSP airport.
 Keep an eye out for it at the Explore Afar shop.

 A couple years back I worked with the SC Johnson company on a logo for their Thanksgiving campaign.
 I keep seeing it pop up here and there this season.
 I thought I'd show a little process on that project.
 Hope we're all feeling thankful and gracious and recognizing all that is important around us.